mschwaig/introduction_to_laut/README.md

 This one is a pain to obtain, because we need to build all the dependencies of hello first, but it it addresses the 1st issue we mentioned above.

-I'm pulling this one out of the `input.debug` section of a laut signature at `tests/data/lookup_by_name/builderA_bcda8d54470fea3b.json`, so the `rdrv_path` line should be deleted and it's value should go in the place of the "rdrv_json_preimage" key:
+I'm pulling this one out of the `input.debug` section of a laut signature at `tests/data/lookup_by_name/builderA_bcda8d54470fea3b.json`, so the `rdrv_path` line should be deleted and it's value should go in the place of the `rdrv_json_preimage` key:

 ```
   "rdrv_path": "/nix/store/7gsw68f2iawn9q8vv04zh9xql14268pw-hello-2.12.1.drv",